Culture of Pakistan: Recreation and sports

 Association football is the second-most played sport in Pakistan and it is organised and regulated by the Pakistan Football Federation.
 Football in Pakistan is as old as the country itself.
 Shortly after the creation of Pakistan in 1947, the Pakistan Football Federation (PFF) was created, and Muhammad Ali Jinnah became its first Patron-in-Chief.
 The highest football division in Pakistan is the Pakistan Premier League.
 Pakistan is known as one of the best manufacturers of the official FIFA World Cup ball.
-The best football players to play for Pakistan are Kaleemullah, Zesh Rehman, Muhammad Essa, Haroon Yousaf, and Muhammad Adil.

 Pakistan has hosted or co-hosted several international sporting events: the 1989 and 2004 South Asian Games; the 1984, 1993, 1996 and 2003 World Squash Championships; the 1987 and 1996 Cricket World Cup; co-hosted the ICC Champion Trophy 2025 and the 1990 Hockey World Cup.
 Pakistan is set to host the 2025 South Asian Games.

 There are also some traditional games of Pakistan, such as kabaddi, which are popular.

 Cuisine

 Located on the bank of Arabian Sea in Karachi, Port Grand is one of the largest food streets of Asia.

 Pakistani cuisine lies at the crossroads of Central Asian, Middle Eastern, North Indian, and Iranian culinary traditions, with some practices, such as the use of nuts in garnishing, tracing back to the royal kitchens of the 16th-century Mughal emperors.

 The level of spice is typically low in most traditional cuisines, such as those of Pashtun, Balochi, Gilgiti, Balti, Sindhi, and southern and northern Punjab.
 However, in Central and Eastern Punjab, as well as in the cuisine of the Muhajir community—Indian immigrants primarily settled in Karachi, the country's financial hub—the food is often spicy.
 Muhajir cuisine, in particular, incorporates generous quantities of garlic, ginger, turmeric, red chili, and garam masala.

 Meals commonly include rice, often prepared with meat but also with vegetables, or bread such as naan or roti, served with broth, meat, vegetables, or lentils.
 Traditionally, meals are served on a dastarkhān—a special rug lined with a plastic sheet to prevent spills and surrounded by cushions or pillows for added comfort.
 In modern households, however, the use of dining tables has become increasingly common.

+Culinary trends have been more prevalent in Pakistani cuisine in recent years, especially in metropolitan areas.
+Alongside traditional dishes, other cuisines including Turkish, Arabic, Korean, Chinese, and Italian have grown in popularity.
+In places like Karachi, Lahore, and Islamabad, café culture has also grown quickly, bringing specialty coffee, gourmet burgers, brunch culture, and modern desserts into the mainstream of eating.
+Particularly among younger generations, social networking and meal delivery services have further influenced shifting culinary tastes.